crawsome/colinburke.github.io/tabs/donotlookdown.md

 E|1-2-1-xx-2-1-|
 ```
 ## Tab story:
 Ugh that took me a month to tab.
+Loved every minute of it.
 I watched several cover videos / teaching videos in F, and I just wanted to make this work on my 5-string in standard.
-I found that most of the song can be gotten-away-with on a 4-string, then I started tabbing it until it became an obsession for a month :)
+I soon found that most of the song can be gotten-away-with on a 4-string.
+I started tabbing it until it became an obsession for a month :)

 ## Support the Author
-Support the Author and their creative work at at colinburke.com
+Support me and my creative work at at colinburke.com
-This took me almost a month to tab.
-I host it here for free.
-I update it here, too.
+I host it here for free (lol Github pages).
+I update it here, too though.
-This version is certainly not perfect, and I will improve it fix it with feedback.
+Please submit issues so I can make it better!

+### The tab wants to live here
+* **I can't stop you, but* UG/other sites have a ***parasitic business model* that feeds on ***tabbers' hard work*** with no tangible rewards for submitters.
+* The best, and most up-to-date version, and future transcriptions / alt versions will always be here.
+* 100% Feel free to save / bookmark / modify / copy for yourself

 ## Support Fair Use
 Copyright Disclaimer under section 107 of the Copyright Act of 1976,
 allowance is made for “fair use” for purposes such as criticism,
 comment, news reporting, teaching, scholarship, education and research.

-## Don't upload this to UG or other tab sites please.
-I Don't think I can stop you, but please do not upload tabs to tab sites like UG.
-They didn't work for this.
-Feel free to save for yourself.
-Though the best, and most up-to-date version, and future transcriptions will always be here.